Kathryn Turner Diversity & Technology Internship

 The intern will learn and gain experience in a production environment with all the complexities it contains.
-Intern will also have the opportunity to learn about narrow-scope software development and will be able to collaborate side by side with experienced professionals in multiple disciplines.
+The intern will have the opportunity to learn about working in a diverse environment with legacy datasets and will also able to collaborate side by side with experienced professionals.

 This opportunity with the Smithsonian Libraries will be located in Washington, DC, in the National Museum of Natural History (10th Street and Constitution Ave, NW).

 This paid internship program is open to United States citizens (or permanent residents) who are currently enrolled in bachelor’s level program at in a relevant major at a Historically Black College or University, or students who have graduated in the past six months.

 - Resume detailing your experience, career interests and internship goals

 - Unofficial Academic Transcriptions from all colleges/universities attended

 - Academic Essay: two pages describing how academic goals, qualifications and career aspirations relate to the internship at Smithsonian Libraries

 - Two contacts for professional or academic recommendation